 - So next time you reach out for a glass of water for yourself or your child, consider reaching for tap water through a filtering system.
 You’ll boost the teeth health for your family and you’ll also do something good for the environment.

-At Your Celebrity Smile, we believe in providing the best dental health care possible to you and your family through modern procedures and sound advice.
+At Celebrity Smiles & General Dentistry, we believe in providing the best dental health care possible to you and your family through modern procedures and sound advice.
 For a regular dental exam, get in touch with us today.